mj-xmr/SolOptXMR/docs/testing.md

 ![2 comp](screenshots/testing/10-2-computers-long.png)

-More complex, yet more common case, where 2 computers are being used and the balance between the under- and overcharge is kept.
+A more complex, yet more common case, where 2 computers are being used and the balance between the under- and overcharge is kept.
 Please note, that the more computers are used, the more combinations are possible and that - non linearly.

 Below the schedule the shell commands are printed, that, assuming a proper configuration in the `computers.json`, may be directly copy-pasted to the controlling computer.